mrmacete/writeups/crackmes.de/berkeley/README.md

 	 0x0804861a   call sym.imp.setsockopt

-In order to find the proper values for constants in socket() call, after freaking out not finding them using google, i ended up using grep in /usr/include, like this:
+In order to find the proper values for constants in `socket()` call, after freaking out not finding them using google, i ended up using `grep` in `/usr/include`, like this:

 1. where are the socket "domains" defined?

 	mrmacete@pooper:/usr/include$ grep -r AF_INET * | grep "#define"
 	i386-linux-gnu/bits/socket.h:#define AF_INET		PF_INET

 2. where are the socket "types" defined?

 	mrmacete@pooper:/usr/include$ grep -r SOCK_STREAM * | grep "#define"
 	i386-linux-gnu/bits/socket_type.h:#define SOCK_STREAM SOCK_STREAM

 3. where are the socket "protocols" defined?
-No answer, in fact i accepted to content myself with htons(3) for now.
+No answer, in fact i accepted to content myself with `htons(3)` for now.

-Same procedure for constant names in the setsockopt() call:
+Same procedure for constant names in the `setsockopt()` call:

 1. where are "levels" defined?

 	mrmacete@pooper:/usr/include$ grep -r SOL_SOCKET * | grep "#define"
 	asm-generic/socket.h:#define SOL_SOCKET	1

 It turns out also "optnames" are defined in the same file, fortunately.